-The SMNHC staff is a dedicated group of professionals with many years of diverse experience in both traditional and non-traditional education settings.
+The SMNHC staff is a dedicated group of professionals with many years of diverse experiences in both traditional and non-traditional education and ecological settings.

 Besides teaching the Ecology Field Program at the Center, Paul is responsible for most administrative and planning tasks.

 Paul can be contacted for information on volunteering, donations, and general information regarding the SMNHC at email@example.com

 Chris is a Michigan native that made the move to the warmer winters of New Mexico.
 He is a graduate of Western Michigan University with a degree in Environmental Studies.
 He moved to New Mexico in 1999 and has worked at the Center since 2003.

 Chris teaches the Ecology Field Program at the Center.
 Furthermore, he manages many of our science and conservation efforts, plans our public programs, schedules the SMNHC Traveling Ecology Field Program, creates and maintains exhibits, and assists with facility and trail maintenance.